CorentinAube/NanoViZer/README.md

 To download the charts, click on 'Save chart'.
 To download the charts with a white background, first click on the 'Light theme' tab, and then click on 'Save chart'.
 To download the charts whitout background color, deselect 'Include background' option.
-For each chart, a svg and png file are downloading.
+For each chart, svg and png files are downloaded.

 **Raw data**
 The raw data generate by NanoViZer are save in the result folder.